tenifayo/Project1/README.md

  ## Introduction

-> This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
+  This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 The dataset contains factors which may be important in predicting whether or not a patient will show up for an appointment.
 In this project, I will find which of the factors (age, gender, SMS remainder, diabetes, hypertension, alcoholism, handicap) can determine whether a patient shows up or not.

 ## Summary of Findings
-> AFter analysing the dataset, these are my findings:
+  After analysing the dataset, these are my findings:

 - Gender and alcoholism does not determine whether a patient will show up or not
 - Patients without diabetes and hypertension are less likely to show up for appointments.